 Marvelling at the wilderness, the diversity of the shapes

 and textures in the vegetal world, I explore their fragility,

 mistreated by a sometimes hostile environnement,

 in order to create abstract landscapes, that reveal

 My pictures are nevertheless not ephemeral.

-indispensable to their preparation not being adhered to.
+necessary to their preparation was not respected.